npuserauth/npuser/README.md

 As your user does stuff with your application your client side code will send the JWT back to your server which can then be validated by another API call to npuser.

-Note how npuser does not track the user.
+Note that npuser does not track the user.

 If your client side code stashes the JWT into the user's browser's local storage then your user can return to your application, in that browser, at any time.
 If your user wants to visit your application from another device or browser